 The need for an extranet has been around for a while, but many organizations have struggled to best navigate their requirements.
 Some have relied on costly tools like SharePoint in an effort to get a customized site, while others have simply added a secure login page within their own public-facing website.

 Although these band-aid solutions have their advantages, they are still far from ideal.
 They are often difficult to navigate, lack collaboration functionality, and fail to meet required security requirements—which is a big deal if you have strict regulatory and security rules to adhere to!

-Can I run my extranet from my intranet?
+Can I run it from my intranet?

 When our current customers see firsthand the benefits of an intranet, it doesn’t take long before they begin realizing additional opportunities for engagement and collaboration with external groups.

 While a combined intranet and extranet is definitely possible, managing permissions can get tricky.
 You will want to ensure that any external stakeholders can only access the content and services they require.
 Most organizations choose to run the extranet as a separate instance of the intranet software, so security concerns are minimized.